How to promote Multi-sensory Education in home learning and early years provisions

-The approach however needs to be followed with caution as it is very easy, especially in the modern world, to overstimulate children which might in turn increase their anxiety, reduce their concentration span and create chaos in general.
+The approach however needs to be followed with caution and awareness as it is very easy, especially in the modern world, to overstimulate children which might in turn increase their anxiety, reduce their concentration span and create chaos in general.

 How to Introduce Multisensory learning

 Although multi-sensory experiences are holistic and multi-disciplinary at the same time, it may help to organise them into categories for easier implementation.

 Aside course books, make sure your students/children have access to various types of magazines or books which you may use in many different ways.